Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Results

 \subsection{Types of Engagement and Time Commitment to EPO}

-In the first main section of the survey, we provided a list of nineteen EPO activities (see Figure \ref{fig:valuetype}), spanning a range of engagement audiences, environments, and media, and asked scientists to indicate how frequently (if at all) they had engaged in each.
-The five most popular responses\footnote{Choosing a response indicates that the respondent had participated in this activity at least once.} were: \textsc{Public presentations/lectures} (82\%), \textsc{Undergraduate Teaching} (79\%), \textsc{Science fairs/festivals} (67\%), \textsc{Mentoring} (64\%), and \textsc{Social media (Personal, i.e., from a personal Twitter account)} (54\%).
+Motivated by Research Question 1, the first main section of the survey explored the types of activities in which researchers participate and the time they devote to doing so.
+We provided a list of 19 EPO activities (see Figure~\ref{fig:Fig2}), spanning a range of engagement audiences, environments, and media, and asked researchers to indicate how frequently (if at all) they had engaged in each (Q7).
+The five most frequent responses were: \textsc{Public presentations/lectures} (82\%), \textsc{Undergraduate Teaching} (79\%), \textsc{Science fairs/festivals} (67\%), \textsc{Mentoring} (64\%), and \textsc{Social media (Personal, i.e., from a personal Twitter account)} (54\%).
+We note that for this particular survey item, choosing a response indicates that the respondent had participated in this activity at least once.
 We find these most common answers unsurprising, as participation in these activities is accessible to, and commonly asked of, scientists at many academic institutions.
+In fact, \textsc{Undergraduate Teaching} and \textsc{Mentoring} had the highest number of respondents who marked \textsc{My engagement in this EPO activity is regular and ongoing (over several months/years)} at $n$ = 31 and $n$ = 29 respectively.